basnijholt/home-assistant-config/guide.md

 ## Manual control
 * Button downstairs next to the door
-    * Single click: turn off everything in the house because you are leaving
+    * Single click: turn off everything in the house because you are leaving and sets a low temperature
     * Double click: turn on cozy lights in the living room and your favourite playlist will start playing
 * Botton outside on the door (doorbell)
     * Single click: flash all lights in the house and display a notification on the TV and iPhones